mvaldesdeleon/devops-gathering-2020/README.md

 api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#!/login
 ```

+**Tip: Some browsers might block the Preview from loading.
+If that is your case, you can try disabling any ad blockers, or switching to either Chrome or Firefox.**

 Select "Token" and paste the authentication token retrieved previously.

 If you want to see the dashboard in a full tab, click the Pop Out button, like below: